microsoft/rest-api-fuzz-testing/README.md

 To deploy the service download the CLI release and run `python raft.py service deploy`.
 See the [documentation](docs/deploying/deploying.md) for more details.

-Once deployed, use the samples to try out the service and fuzzers!
+Once deployed, read about [how to submit a job](docs/how-to-submit-a-job.md) and use the [samples](docs/samples.md) to try out the service and fuzzers!

 ### Documentation